Occupational Health and Safety in the Forestry Business

-In Japan, the Sumitomo Forestry Group manages approximately 48,000 hectares of company-owned forests.
+Sumitomo Forestry manages approximately 48,000 ha of company-owned forests in Japan.
 Contractors conduct planting, weeding, improvement cutting, thinning and clear cutting operations.
-For the purpose of preventing occupational injury to these contractors, the Group conducts safety patrols and holds Workplace Safety Conferences at each forestry office once every half year.
+For the purpose of preventing occupational injury to these contractors, the Group conducts safety patrols and holds Workplace Safety Conferences at each office twice a year.

-In fiscal 2021, there were 2 instances of occupational injury requiring payment of compensation benefits for absence from work in accordance with the Industrial Accident Compensation Insurance Act in Sumitomo Forestry-owned forests.
-As a result, with the contractors involved, response measures to prevent recurrence were discussed and agreed.
-Additionally, warnings were issued to other contractors through the Workplace Safety Conferences.
+In fiscal 2022, there were no occupational injury requiring payment of compensation benefits for absence from work in accordance with the Industrial Accident Compensation Insurance Act in Sumitomo Forestry’s company-owned forests working site.
+We will continue our efforts to achieve zero occupational injury.

 Occupational Health and Safety Management System Chart of Forest Department

-Sumitomo Forestry's Forestry Department, which is responsible for forest management in Company-owned forests in Japan, which cover approximately 1/800th of the domestic land area, has been working with contractors to raise awareness of occupational accident prevention by developing our own occupational safety management manual, introducing mechanization, and introducing drones for transporting sapling materials.
-Among all industries in Japan, the forestry industry has the greatest rate of work-related accidents.
-We adopted the ISO 45001 Occupational Health and Safety Management System in fiscal 2021, to improve safety initiatives and raise awareness of safety, and the Forestry Department head office and Niihama Forestry Office have declared themselves "Self-compliant".
-In the future, we plan to seek certification from an external review institute to further strengthen safety and health management in our Company-owned forestry and nursery operations.
+Sumitomo Forestry's Domestic Forestry Group, Forest Resources Department, which is responsible for forest management in company-owned forests in Japan that cover approximately 1/800 of the domestic land area, has been working with contract business to raise awareness of occupational injury prevention by developing our own occupational safety management manual, introducing mechanization, and introducing drones for transporting seedlings materials.
+To further strengthen safety activities and raise awareness of safety, we introduced the ISO 45001 occupational health and safety management system in fiscal 2021.

 Overseas Initiatives in Forestry Business

-At each company, (1) Thorough equipment inspections before work, (2) Regular meetings with logging contractors to evoke caution about safety management and real-time reports in the event of an accident, (3) Health and safety assessments of the company itself and logging contractors through third-party occupational health and safety experts, and (4) On-site visits by employees in charge to keep everyone alert.
+Specifically, (1) Thorough equipment inspections before work, (2) Regular meetings with logging contractors to evoke caution about safety management and real-time reports in the event of an accident, (3) Assessments of occupational health and safety for the company and logging contractors are conducted by occupational safety experts.

 Measures against COVID-19 Infections in overseas plantation forest

-Each company has established its own guidelines for Measures against COVID-19 infections and has implemented measures to prevent infection at each overseas afforestation site.
+Each site of overseas planted forest has established its own guidelines for measures against COVID-19 infections and has implemented these measures.
 Monthly antigen tests are conducted for clinics that support local medical care, as well as store personnel and executives who have frequent contact with people, in addition to basic measures such as handwashing and wearing masks.

-The head office in Pontianak, West Kalimantan succeeded in shift system limiting people on-site as much as possible as well as total telework at the office in Jakarta via a response surpassing that required by the government.
+At WSL, MTI and KMF in Indonesia, the Headquarters in Pontianak, West Kalimantan succeeded in shifting to a system keeping the number of people on-site to the minimum, and the office in Jakarta to a total telework system via measures surpassing that which required by the government.
 Strict access management at plantation forest operation sites prevented the spread of the virus to employees and contractors.
-Employees also manufactured handmade masks, which were delivered to workers at the lands for plantation business.

 In Papua New Guinea, OBT assisted the Health Department in mass vaccinations of local residents in remote areas by arranging transportation, accommodation, and other services.